Estimation of error on the cross-correlation, phase and time lag between evenly sampled light curves: ANALYTICAL ERROR ESTIMATE OF CROSS-CORRELATION

-is zero if the two light series are uncorrelated (i.e. $A = 0$) and unity if they are completely correlated (i.e. when { $<\sigma^2_z> = 0$}).
-However, $C_{XY}$ is only a measure of $<C_{XY}>$ and the deviation between them needs to be quantified.
+is zero if the two light series are uncorrelated (i.e. $A = 0$) and $\pm 1$ if they are completely correlated (i.e. when { $<\sigma^2_z> = 0$}).
+However, in absence of any a priori information about the stochastic process, quantities need to be estimated using the measured values only.
+Thus, $C_{XY}$ is also an estimate of $<C_{XY}>$ and its accuracy needs to be quantified.